Inflation with Gauss-Bonnet Correction and Higgs Potential: The Proposed Model

-that are well below one as expected\rlap.\footnote{Since we have used numerical analysis methods, one needs to ensure these smallnesses. }\ In turn, utilizing relation~\eqref{a26}, the tensor spectral index is obtained, respectively,
+respectively, that are well below one as expected\rlap.\footnote{Since we have used numerical analysis methods, one needs to ensure these smallnesses. }\ In turn, utilizing relation~\eqref{a26}, the tensor spectral index is

-Moreover, the value of $y(\phi)$ function is approximately $0.9835$ and $0.9955$, respectively, that is less than one as expected.
+These results for all the selected benchmark points are presented in Table~\ref{tab1}.
+Moreover, for that intermediate benchmark point, the value of the $y(\phi)$ function is approximately $0.99297$, which is less than one, as expected.

-It is noteworthy that the sufficiently low value obtained for the tensor-to-scalar ratio is comfortably below the experimental limits in the primordial gravitational waves.
-However, the value obtained for it in the absence of the Gauss-Bonnet term, relation~\eqref{rn_sInGR}, is far from the Planck observable data.
-Thus, its new consistent values represent the significant effect of including the Gauss-Bonnet correction.
-It is worth noting that, utilizing the values of the mentioned two optimal sets of the model parameters and $N=70$ as well as Eqs.~\eqref{fit1} and \eqref{fit3} to estimate the two values of $V_0$ mentioned in the Footnote~$3$, the estimated value of the coefficient of the Gauss-Bonnet term in action~\eqref{a1} (i.e., $\xi(\phi)/2$) is approximately of order ${\cal O}(10^{-5})$ or ${\cal O}(10^{9})$, respectively.